medcomdk/dk-medcom/input/pagecontent/index.md

 #### MedComCareCommunication
 The care communication contains the main content of the message.
 It constrains the communication to the categories given in the MedComCareCommunicationCategories values and the priority to be either routine or ASAP.
 An optional title of the message is given in the topic of the communication.
 Care communication must contain an lpr3 encounter if an lpr3 identifier is known.
 The payload of the message is either text fragments or attachments, each given with a timestamp and an author.
 It is allowed to add a sender and/or recipient that is more precise than the sender and destination organizations given in the message header.

-### MedCom Acknowledgment Message

-#### MedComAcknowledgmentMessage
-A Message Acknowledgment is required in MedCom FHIR Messaging and follows the recommandations from HL7 FHIR ValueSet [response-code](http://hl7.org/fhir/R4/valueset-response-code.html "response-code").

-#### MedComAcknowledgmentMessageHeader
-Message Acknowledgment is handled through the response element in the MedComAcknowledgmentMessageHeader.

 #### Information regarding non-technical guide lines and use cases for CareCommunication is found here:

 English: